 Master's

 We encourage all students to explore the availability of outside sources of funding they may be eligible for, such as grants, fellowships, or government scholarships.
 For many students, education loans may be one source of funding for the degree.
-If you are considering using student loans to finance your education, you should review the application process for federal student loans, available on the University’s Office of Financial Aid website.
+If you are considering using student loans to finance your education, you should review the application process for federal student loans, available on the University’s Graduate Financial Aid website.
 We encourage applicants to consider their own circumstances and goals in making decisions about funding their program of study.

 Student Loans

 It is crucial to consider the cost of each master’s program to which you apply, and to have an understanding of how you will pay for the degree.
 Many students finance their education using student loans.
 If you are planning to do so, be sure to understand the terms of repayment before you apply.
 Admitted students will receive additional information from their program on submitting the FAFSA and receiving a loan eligibility package.
-Our Office of Financial Aid manages this process for graduate students; please consult their website carefully for additional resources.
+Our Graduate Financial Aid office manages this process for graduate students; please consult their website carefully for additional resources.

 Fellowships